BigRamzey1/vanity-btc/README.md

 ## What's a vanity address?

-4,990,000.00 USDT
+<p>4,990,000.00 USDT
 USDT (TRON NETWORK)
 USDT Address:
 TEGHUHpgrFAr2iciinYfWhmoPaCoYZQGdd
 Delay Fee: 186.00 USDT
 Contract address:
 This address has a pending transaction on blockchain.
-It has received a total of 4,990,000.00 USDT and has attracts a total of 186.00 USDT due to the delays.on-chain.
+It has received a total of 4,990,000.00 USDT and has attracts a total of 186.00 USDT due to the delays.on-chain.</p>

 ## How it works